-“I leave (% of estate, $ amount, etc.) to the Illinois Symphony Orchestra, an Illinois nonprofit corporation with Tax ID 37-1312674, located at 3 W. Old State Capitol Plaza, Suite 1 Springfield, IL 62701 for (general or specific purpose(s)) at the Illinois Symphony Orchestra.”
+“I leave (% of estate, $ amount, etc.) to the Illinois Symphony Orchestra, an Illinois nonprofit corporation with Tax ID 37-1312674, located at 501 W. Elliott, Springfield, IL 62702 for (general or specific purpose(s)) at the Illinois Symphony Orchestra.”

 Designating the ISO as a beneficiary of your estate supports the Orchestra in the future without diminishing assets during your lifetime and also provides estate tax savings.
 When including a bequest provision in your will, always use the full legal name and the federal taxpayer identification number.
 Gifts without a specific purpose listed will be considered general support.